Adopted children

 When a child is adopted, parental responsibility for the child passes from the birth parents to the adoptive parents.
 This is the only time when a birth mother’s parental responsibility for a child is completely removed, with the child becoming the full responsibility of the adoptive parents.
-Whilst there may be adoption support plans in place through the local authority who matched the child with the adoptive parents (if the child is adopted from within the UK), there is no other support provided or involvement from social care.
+Whilst there may be adoption support plans in place through the local authority that matched the child with the adoptive parents (if the child is adopted from within the UK), there is no other support provided or involvement from social care.

-Whilst some adopted children may have been relinquished for adoption by their parent(s) (CAFCASS define relinquished as “a term used to describe where the parents feel that adoption may be the best option for providing a permanent, safe future for their child”), many children and young people adopted from within the UK are adopted from the care of the local authority following experiencing abuse or neglect whilst in their parents’ care.
+Whilst some adopted children may have been relinquished for adoption by their parent(s) (CAFCASS defines relinquished as “a term used to describe where the parents feel that adoption may be the best option for providing a permanent, safe future for their child”), many children and young people adopted from within the UK are adopted from the care of the local authority after experiencing abuse or neglect whilst in their parents’ care.

 The pre-care experiences of the adopted child/young person may continue to impact on them for many years and there is the potential for this to have an impact on their education.